 IMPORTANT VIDEO – Click here to learn more about Class Actions – Nuts and Bolts!!!

 VIDEO: Watch Attorney Steve® discuss the four requirements a Plaintiff must prove to get a complaint certified as a “Class Action Lawsuit.”
 Make sure to SUBSCRIBE to our legal channel.
 We are close to 40,000 subscribers.
 After all, don't you get tired of politics all the time? : )

 Software Publisher Class Action Lawsuits – Support and Maintenance Fraud

 Our law firm handles software audits and licensing disputes with many different vendors.
-Sometimes, these companies turn into “copyright bullies” and forget that their maintenance and support (and sometimes even their software) does not work like they claim it does, or as they advertise.
+Sometimes, these companies turn into “copyright bullies” and forget that their maintenance and support (and sometimes even their software) do not work like they claim it does or as they advertise.
 In these cases, instead of letting the publishers and their representatives bully your company into a large settlement, perhaps it is time to turn the table on them, and if they threaten to sue you (which happens quite frequently), you can threaten to sue them back – class action style – through our law firm, to hold them accountable for their fraud, misrepresentation or breach of contract.

-Of course this will depend on the specific facts of your case.
+Of course, this will depend on the specific facts of your case.
 However, recently I dealt with a company that was demanding an exorbitant amount to settle a disputed software licensing matter.
 They threatened my Client with litigation.
 Meanwhile, I have links showing all the complaints this company has had over the years dealing with its bogus support and maintenance.
 Not surprisingly, the software company representative never seems to bring this up or want to discuss this.
 But as I see it, they should not be so eager to file copyright infringement lawsuits when they have their own dirty laundry (“unclean hands”).